Moesera/Dev72/README.md

 ## Description

-This is a website i made for the first year exam, Its a coding blog where you can learn to code. and can find subject to read up on to learn.
+This is a website i made for the first year exam, Its a coding blog where you can learn to code.<br>
+and can find subject to read up on to learn.

+Link to the website: [https://thefunction-sigvel.netlify.app/](https://thefunction-sigvel.netlify.app/)

 ## Built with